Complex Care Made Simple for John

 “At IH everything has changed, it is like being part of a family.”

-32-year-old Arthur was vulnerable and isolated before he moved to Independence Homes in 2013.
+32-year-old Arthur was isolated before he moved to Independence Homes in 2013.
 A serious neurological condition was impacting his day-to-day life.
 This was compounded after suffering a brain injury when he was involved in a road accident.
 Arthur was living far from his family and his mental health was suffering.